-POLcast is created for listeners interested in all things Polish.
-Each episode introduces you to interesting people, places, music, facts, and much more.
-Its unique and exciting content will broaden your perspective and enrich your relationships with your Polish colleagues, clients, partners and family members!
+POLcast is created for people interested in all things Polish.
+Each episode introduces you to interesting people, places, music, and much more.
+Its unique and exciting content will broaden your horizons and enrich your relationships with your Polish colleagues, clients, partners and family members!

 Poland is a fascinating country with rich and fascinating history, stunning landscapes, and, most of all, people who shine in many areas, contributing their own unique perspective to world’s art, culture, and science.

 Apart from Poland itself, there is albo Polish diaspora – millions of Poles living all over the world, doing exciting things and creating fascinating links with Poland.
-The Polish diaspora is another rich resource and theme which we explore in POLcast.
+The Polish diaspora is another rich resource and theme explored on POLcast.

 Information about all these exciting faces of Poland and Poles around the world is scattered and often available only in Polish.
-We want to make it accessible to those who are interested in Poland, but do not speak Polish.
+POLcast makes it accessible to those who are interested in Poland, but do not speak Polish.

-We want POLcast to be a hub, a focal point, from which you will be able to travel further into any of its numerous avenues.
+POLcast is a hub, a focal point, from which you will be able to travel further into any of its numerous avenues.
 It is not be a static encyclopedic database, but a living, dynamic forum, an always expanding and evolving source of information about Poland’s past and present for those who travel to Poland, have business or personal relations with Poland, wish to establish professional or other links there, for young people who want to learn about Poland and things Polish.

 We want YOU to present what you do around the world and learn about others.
 The only common denominator is Poland and polishness.
 Contact us with your ideas and suggestions